bserem/bootstrap-sass-starterkit/README.md

 The `./subtheme/sass/_bootstrap.scss` file is nearly an exact copy from the [Bootstrap Framework Source Files].
-The only difference is that it injects the `_variable-overrides.scss` file directly after it has imported the[Bootstrap Framework]'s `_variables.scss` file.
+The only difference is that it injects the `_variable-overrides.scss` file directly before it has imported the[Bootstrap Framework]'s `_variables.scss` file.
 This allows you to easily override variables without having to constantly keep up with newer or missing variables during an upgrade.